sohelkhan121101/my_test/README.md

 # JenkinsTestingProject
-This is a simple Jenkins Testing Repository
+This is a simple Jenkins for small poc
-# JenkinTest01